notthelewis/showcases/rust/blewis/PROTO.md

 }
 ```

 Now, in practice there would be a lot of things done differently.
-That's not even tested code.
-I'm almost positive that
-the meta_data slice and substant & operation won't actually work like that.
-That being said, we can see that there are
+That being said, we can see that there are substantially
-substantially fewer allocations made than the equivalent RESP3 parse routine.
-Not counting any allocations occuring at
+fewer allocations made than the equivalent RESP3 parse routine.
+Not counting any allocations occuring at the buffered
-the buffered reader, we can see that we allocate:
+reader, we can see that we allocate:
  1) the vector itself upon the first read call (stack first then heap on push)
- 2) the meta_data variable (a u8), which adds branching logic, increasing the chance of branch misprediction
+ 2) the meta_data variable (a u8), which does add branching logic, increasing the chance of branch misprediction
  3) the int_u32 variable.

-This is 3 allocations, two of which are stack allocated (meta_data & int_u32) and the heap allocations would occur in the
+This is 3 allocations, two of which are stack allocated (meta_data & int_u32) and the heap allocation for the read
-inverse case anyhow.
+buffer.

 The read routine for the RESP encoded u32 requires:
  1) the read_buf vector upon the first read call (stack first then heap on push)
  2) two stack allocations (and copies) for the two u8 values that should contain \r\n and subsequently this introduces
     four branches, which adds three more chances for branch misprediction
- 3) a heap allocated string, with another branch added if the string is not valid utf-8
+ 3) a heap allocated string, with another branch added for when the string is not valid utf-8
  4) however many allocations the standard `String::parse::<usize>()` function makes
  5) finally, a stack allocated u32

 In conclusion, there are far fewer allocations required with this proposed protocol, and most of the allocations made
 reside on the stack, which is far more efficient than going through the allocator to store short-lived, tiny data on the
 heap.
 Granted, there may be a better way of doing the first method, though it's still not going to get close to data which
-is encoded in the format that the language is already expecting.
+is encoded in the format identical to what most sane programming languages already expect.

 ### Floating point integers
 Floating point will be encoded as IEEE-754, with single precision for f32 and double precision for f64.
 I won't put many